 Limitations to consider:

-- Built around linear flows, not composable service orchestration
+- Built around defined flows, not composable service orchestration

-- Not optimized for low-latency or event-driven scenarios
+- May lack strong fit for low-latency or event-driven execution

 5. Integration & Middleware: Connecting Systems with Low-Code